 Drinking while pregnant can harm your unborn child.
 Alcohol can cause severe psychological and physical problems, congenital disabilities, and medical conditions such as fetal alcohol syndrome.
-If you are suffering from alcohol addiction, now is the time to get help at an Ohio addiction treatment center.
+If you are suffering from alcohol addiction, now is the time to get help from our alcohol addiction treatment program.

 All forms of alcohol can hurt your baby.
 This includes beer, liquor, wine, or alcohol-based products such as wine coolers.
 When you drink while you are pregnant, the alcohol in your blood passes through the placenta and straight to the umbilical cord to your baby.
 What happens if you drink while you are pregnant?
 Let’s find out more by reading our latest article below.